irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 RV
     Return Value.
 sampere
     "Set current ampere".
-Exactly proportional to bias current in TM.
+Simplified calibration value (in ampere) that is exactly proportional to bias current in TM.
 Sec
     Seconds
 SPR